Black-Footed Ferret

 Habits and Lifestyle

-This species is active mostly at night, peak hours being around dusk.
+This species is active mostly at night, with peak hours being around dusk.
 Ferrets reduce their level of activity in winter, sometimes staying underground for as long as a week.
 They are a subterranean species that uses abandoned prairie dog burrows for shelter and travel.
 Black-footed ferrets are solitary, except in the breeding season, with no male participation in raising the young.
 They are territorial, actively defending their territories against other same-gender competitors.
-These mammals are considered to be alert, agile, and curious, with a keen sense of sight, hearing and smell.
+These mammals are considered to be alert, agile, and curious, with a keen sense of sight, hearing, and smell.
 Olfactory communication (defecation and urination) is used to maintain their hierarchies of dominance and to assist in retracing tracks when traveling at night.
 These are vocal animals that in the wild hiss and chatter when scared or frightened.

 Seasonal behavior